Learn About Counselling and Psychotherapy

 Develop Healthy Coping Skills

-Engaging in Trauma-Informed Counselling and working closely with your counsellor can help you practice skills that decrease traumatic stress symptoms and other mental health issues associated with the trauma.
+Engaging in Trauma-Informed Therapy and working closely with your psychotherapist and counsellor can help you practice skills that decrease traumatic stress symptoms and other mental health issues associated with the trauma.
 You may experience reductions in depression, anxiety, dissociation, trauma-related shame or guilt, and intrusive symptoms such as flashbacks or nightmares.

 Practice Trauma Processing or Integration

-One goal of a trauma-informed counselling is to help you to regain power and control over past experiences by sensitively assisting you to re-narrate your story.
+One goal of a Trauma-Informed Therapy is to help you to regain power and control over past experiences by sensitively assisting you to re-narrate your story.
 Over time you will have the opportunity to “process” or organize these unique experiences into your everyday life and create meaning from the events.

 There are many activities or strategies applied in the trauma-informed treatment process.
 Trauma counselling applies creative strategies and activities to address memories, emotions, or unsettled behaviours associated with traumatic experiences.
 Trauma-informed healing activities are always conducted in a way that is sensitive and empathetic to the unique needs and experiences of each client in a safe healing environment.

 Research shows that most people who receive counselling experience symptom relief and are better able to function in their lives.
-About 75 percent of people who enter counselling show some benefit from it (American Psychological Association (2016).
-Counselling has been shown to improve emotions and behaviours and to be linked with positive changes in the brain and body.
+About 75 percent of people who enter psychotherapy and counselling show some benefit from it (American Psychological Association (2016).
+The process has been shown to improve emotions and behaviours and to be linked with positive changes in the brain and body.
 The benefits also include fewer sick days, less disability, fewer medical problems, and increased work satisfaction.

 With the use of brain imaging techniques, researchers have been able to see changes in the brain after a person has undergone counselling.
 Numerous studies have identified brain changes in people with mental illness (including depression, panic disorder, trauma, PTSD, and other conditions) as a result of undergoing counselling.
 In most cases, the brain changes resulting from counselling were similar to changes resulting from medication (Karlsson, 2011).

-To help get the most out of counselling, approach the process as a collaborative effort, be open and honest, and follow your agreed-upon recovery plan.
-The more the client engages in the counselling process, the more likely there will be positive outcomes.
+To help get the most out of psychotherapy and counselling, approach the process as a collaborative effort, be open and honest, and follow your agreed-upon recovery plan.
+The more the client engages in the process, the more likely there will be positive outcomes.

 Work through addiction issues and reduce or eliminate drugs, tobacco and alcohol use.